PLAZMAMA/plazmama.github.io/ConfigNotes.md

 - [x] Move LSP diagnostics lualine component to the left side and recalculate the centering algorithm needed.
 - [x] Optimize lazy config for a faster startup.
 Try to get below 70 ms, the more the better though :), Resources: [optimizing startup time reddit](https://www.reddit.com/r/neovim/comments/117zfq2/optimizing_my_startup_time/).
 - [x] Look into replacing harpoon with this plugin: [arrow.nvim](https://github.com/otavioschwanck/arrow.nvim)
+- [x] Use basedpyright and ruff insthead of black and Pyright.